Meet Collegiate Edu-Nation

 Reeves received his BA from Duke University and his JD from Wake Forest University.

-Craig Rotter graduated from Texas A&M University in August 1992 with a BBA in Business Administration.
+Dr. Craig Rotter graduated from Texas A&M University in August 1992 with a BBA in Business Administration.
 Coming from the small town of Poth (yes, it rhymes with “both”), and graduating in a high school class of 43, College Station was one of the largest places he had ever seen.

 Rotter worked in retail bank management at Frost Bank in San Antonio until 1995, when he moved back to College Station, to earn three more degrees: a BS in Agricultural Economics in 1996, an M.ED in Agricultural Leadership Education in 1998, and a Ph.
 D. in Agricultural Leadership Education in 2004.

-Starting in 2001, Rotter worked in Student Affairs (Department of Residence Life – Texas A&M University), directing student leadership development programs as Coordinator of Leadership Education until 2004, serving as Coordinator of Residence Life until 2012, and Assistant Director for Academic Support Initiatives until March 2019.
+Starting in 2001, Dr. Rotter worked in Student Affairs (Department of Residence Life – Texas A&M University), directing student leadership development programs as Coordinator of Leadership Education until 2004, serving as Coordinator of Residence Life until 2012, and Assistant Director for Academic Support Initiatives until March 2019.

 In 2005, Rotter returned to teaching leadership education in the Department of Agricultural Leadership, Education & Communications at Texas A&M University through the Leadership Living Learning Community (L3C), an award-winning high-impact learning experience for first-year college students through May 2018.
 Rotter taught 80-160 students in ALED 202, the introductory course for students seeking a degree in leadership education from 2017-2019.
 He also has served on the Texas A&M University College of Agriculture and Life Sciences Development Council since 2013.